tfretze/freezesecurity/content/posts/securityPlus.md

 This will help immensely when doing the multiple choice questions as they will love to give you a question with answers that look very similar.

+**Learn the acronyms**

+Grab the exam objectives acronym list and write a brief description of every acronym in the list.

 **Practice Networking**

-Learn basic networking and be able to differentiate between ports and services and how to allow or deny their communication through a firewall
+Learn basic networking and be able to differentiate between ports and services and how to allow or deny their communication through a firewall.

 ### Free Resources